jingwun/oops/_posts/2017-11-30-foundations-of-risk-management.markdown

 project-date: November 2017
 client: Start Bootstrap
 category: Web Development
-description: Great job on choosing GARP Financial Risk Manager (FRM) designation as you advance your career.
-In FRM Level I, we will be learning Foundations of Risk Management, Quantitative Analysis, Financial Markets and Products, and Valuation and Risk Models.
-Excited?
-Let's get started!
+description: In this course, you will be learning about foundational concepts of risk management and how risk management can add value to an organization.
+Let's build solid foundations as we start this FRM journey!

 ---